StateVoicesNational/Spoke/docs/HOWTO-use-dynamicassignment-batches.md

 You can configure which strategies are active by assigning a comma separated list to the `DYNAMICASSIGNMENT_BATCHES` environment variable.

-## Included Dynamic assignment strategiesf
+## Included Dynamic assignment strategies

 ### finished-replies (default)